allend4/Graph_Theory_Project/README.md

 # Project: Graph Theory 2021

-A description of your repository and its contents pitched at a knowledgeable outsider.
+### Description
-Instructions stating how to run and test your program.
+This program is a programming exercise for the module 'Graph Theory' in 3rd year Software and Developement.
+The aim of the project is to be able to search a text file using a regular expression.
+Created using the Python 3 programming language.

-An explanation of your algorithm.
+### Instructions

-Answers to each of the following three questions, up to 500 words each:
+### Explanation.

-What is a regular expression?
+### What is a regular expression?

-How do regular expressions differ across implementations?
+### How do regular expressions differ across implementations?

-Can all formal languages be encoded as regular expressions?
+### Can all formal languages be encoded as regular expressions?